browserengineering/book/book/invalidation.md

 size of the page.
 But we'll treat that initial render as a cache.
-Later renders will *invalidate* and recompute parts of that cache, taking time proportional to the size of the change, but won't touch most of the page.
+Later renders will *invalidate* and recompute parts of that cache, taking time proportional to the size of the change, but won't touch most of the page.[^other-reasons]

-[^big-change]: While initial and later renders are conceptually
+[^big-change]: While initial and later renders are in some ways
-    different, they'll use the same code path.
+    conceptually different, they'll use the same code path.
     Basically, the initial render will be one big change from no page to the initial page, while later re-renders will handle smaller changes.
 And anyway, a page could use `innerHTML` to replace the whole page; that would be a big change, and rendering it would take time proportional to the whole page, because the change is the size of the whole page!
 The point is: all of these will ultimately use the same code path.

+[^other-reasons]: I'm sure there are all sorts of performance
+    improvements possible without implementing the invalidation
+    techniques from this chapter, but invalidation is still essential for incremental performance, which is a kind of asymptotic guarantee that simple optimizations won't achieve.

 The key to this cache-and-invalidate approach will be tracking the effects of changes.
 When one part of the page, like a `style`